TheDevFreak/pyF1Viewer/README.md

 This is mostly a proof of concept for the new 2021 F1TV API.

+## Support of F1TV Features
+All of the below feature are based on the new 2021 API, this means there is 50fps support for videos (and livestreams) published after early March 2021
+- Live Events - Working
+- Archive - Working
+- Shows - Working
+- Documentaries - Working

 ## How to use
 You'll need the `requests` library, that's about it in the way of requirements.

 Run the file, sorry - it doesn't save your username and password but it does save your auth token for ~23 hours - you still need ot use the Login option everytime you run it even if you've given it credentials within 23 hours.

-As you can see from the demo below it currently allows typing in a year number; there is currently functionality for back to 2018 and forwards into 2021 (yes, it works with live showings).
-I'm working on proper F1TV Archive Support.
+As you can see from the demo below it currently allows typing in a year number.

 ## Warning
 This has pretty much no error checking, it will just crash if there's a problem